-Tea tree oil has antibacterial and anti-inflammatory properties that may help reduce the risk of infection and speed up heeling.
-Several studies have shown the powerful antibacterial effects of tea tree oil, even on surgical wounds.
+Tea tree oil has antibacterial and anti-inflammatory properties that may help reduce the risk of infection and speed up heeling. have shown the powerful antibacterial effects of tea tree oil, even on surgical wounds.

 You can mix tea tree oil with a carrier oil and apply it directly to the skin.
 You can also dilute tea tree oil with water and use it as an antibacterial wash.

-You can mix eucalyptus oil with any carrier oil, but a recent study suggests that mixing it with olive oil may actually enhance its wound-healing properties.
+You can mix eucalyptus oil with any carrier oil, but a suggests that mixing it with olive oil may actually enhance its wound-healing properties.
 Mix a few drops of eucalyptus oil into 1 teaspoon of olive oil.
 You can apply this directly to your blister or dilute it more with 1 tablespoon of cocoa butter.

 While it’s best to leave blisters alone, sometimes you just need to drain them, especially if they’re very large or in an inconvenient place.
 Try to avoid draining blisters on your lips or around your mouth, though.
 This area is hard to keep covered and sterile.

 Never try to pop a blister like a pimple.
 Your goal is to drain the fluid without damaging the skin covering the blister.
 If you’re going to drain a blister, try to do it within 24 hours of it forming.